mzazon/awesome-cloud-projects/azure/monitor-cassandra-distributed-databases-managed-grafana/monitor-cassandra-distributed-databases-managed-grafana.md

    echo "✅ Data center operational"
    ```

+   The data center configuration provides distributed storage and compute resources optimized for Cassandra workloads.
+This setup ensures automatic load balancing across nodes and provides the foundation for horizontal scaling as your data requirements grow.

 3. **Configure Azure Monitor Diagnostic Settings**:

    Azure Monitor diagnostic settings enable comprehensive logging and metrics collection for your Cassandra cluster.
 These settings capture critical operational data including query performance, audit logs, and system metrics.
 By configuring diagnostic settings, you establish the data pipeline that feeds into your monitoring dashboards and alerting systems.